-Note: If you are updating a certificate in an existing instance of the Pivotal SSL Service, you must include all intermediate chain certificates in the correct order even if they are not changing, then proceed to this step.
-Refer to the Concatenating Certificates section for instructions on combining chain files.
+Note: If you update a certificate in an existing instance of the Pivotal SSL Service, you must include all intermediate chain certificates in the correct order, even if they are not changing, then proceed to the Access the Dashboard step in this topic.
+Refer to the Concatenating Certificates section of this topic for instructions about combining chain files.

 Note: The Pivotal SSL Service requires that your certificate uses a minimum of SHA-2 encryption to help ensure security for you and the platform.
 Most vendors provide this level of encryption by default.

 You create a private key during the purchase process.
 Do not discard or lose this key.